Black Friday Code: DIGEST35

 Taking the Next Step

-If you were considering oil of oregano or other antimicrobial agents for your gut issues, this article will hopefully have helped you.
+If you are considering oil of oregano or other antimicrobial agents for your gut issues, this article will hopefully have helped you.
 But it may also be beneficial to get some expert guidance on your next steps.
-To do this you can reach out and schedule a consultation with the Ruscio Institute for Functional Medicine, either in person or virtually.
+To do this, you can reach out and schedule a consultation with the Ruscio Institute for Functional Health.

-Our integrative doctors and health coaches have helped dozens of patients identify and heal their gut imbalances using a combination of diet, lifestyle, and supplementation only when needed.
+Our integrative doctors and health coaches have helped dozens of clients identify and heal their gut imbalances using a combination of diet, lifestyle, and supplementation when needed.
 Our goal is to get you back to living your healthiest life as quickly as possible.

 ➕ References